THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 Balancing and strengthening the body chemistry is extremely helpful for one’s emotional balance.
 An important technique is to avoid eating all sweets, even most fruit and all fruit juices.
 These are not helpful today.
 Also, one needs to avoid most stimulants, such as caffeine, MSG, alcohol, and all recreational drugs including marijuana.
 Then the mind tends to become much more balanced.
 Many articles on this website discuss various aspects of how to balance yourself emotionally and mentally.

 The oxidation rate is similar to one’s rate of metabolism, although it is not exactly the same.
-It is a central idea in nutritional balancing science.
+It is a central idea in development science.
 Dr. George Watson first wrote about the oxidation rate in 1972 in an excellent little book entitled Nutrition And Your Mind.
 While out of print, it is often available at used book outlets.

-One can balance the oxidation rate by changing one’s diet, taking very specific nutritional supplements, and with lifestyle modifications.
+One can balance the oxidation rate by changing one’s diet, taking very specific amounts of certain nutritional supplements, and with lifestyle modifications.
 For example, foods and supplements that enhance the oxidation rate include protein foods, especially animal proteins and vegetables.
 Supplements that enhance the oxidation rate include most of the B-complex vitamins, thyroid and adrenal glandular extracts, and vitamins C and E.

 In contrast, one can reduce an overly fast oxidation rate with more fat and oils in the diet, along with eating many fewer sweets and complex carbohydrates or starches.
 Nutritional supplements that slow the oxidation rate include more calcium and magnesium, copper, zinc, vitamins A and D, choline and inositol.